-A new addition to the Presage range inspired by the Japanese tradition of Suigetsu: the enjoyment of the moon’s reflection on lakes and ponds.
+A new addition to the Presage range inspired by the Japanese tradition of “Suigetsu”: the enjoyment of the moon’s reflection on lakes and ponds.

-The production of each watch dial is a multi-stage process that requires several phases of firing and involves great skill and patience.
-The dials are produced by master craftsman Hiroyuki Hashiguchi and his colleagues at an experienced manufacturer in Arita that has been making porcelain since 1830.
-To give the dials the strength required for a watch, the craftsmen use a type of Arita porcelain specially formulated to be harder and more durable than traditional porcelain.
+Creating each individual watch dial involves great skill and patience through a multi-stage process with several phases of firing.
+The porcelain dials are made by master craftsman Hiroyuki Hashiguchi and his team in a long-standing studio in Arita, Japan where porcelain has been made since 1830.
+To give the dials the durability required for a watch, the craftsmen use a type of Arita porcelain specially formulated to be harder and more durable than traditional porcelain.

-This pure white porcelain, called Hakuji, echoes the delicate reflection of the moon on water, and creates a sharp contrast with the blue of the hands, roman numerals and sub-dials.
-The combination of the blue color with the white Arita porcelain lends the watch a uniquely Japanese aesthetic that captures the transient yet memorable beauty of the time-honored tradition of Suigetsu.
+This pure white porcelain, called “Hakuji,” echoes the delicate reflection of the moon on water, and creates a sharp contrast with the blue of the hands, roman numerals and sub-dials.
+The combination of the blue colour with the white Arita porcelain lends the watch a uniquely Japanese aesthetic that captures the transient yet memorable beauty of the time-honoured tradition of “Suigetsu.”

 Seiko Presage: Timeless looks, precisely Japanese mechanical timekeeping.
 Minimalistic watch designs with a distinct Japanese aesthetic.